CompactClick supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn more.

 Photographers often talk about “exposure”.
 It means how much light is captured.
 This is made up of 3 parts: aperture, shutter speed and ISO.

-You may also like: What are the modes on DSLR camera
+You may also like: Why is my DSLR camera blurry

 To get the effect you want, try different combinations of aperture and shutter speed.
 ISO affects the overall exposure level.